Sofia2999/english-for-designers/02-first-impression.md

 People will tell me i shouldn't underestimate myself, but call me arogant for being proud of myself.
 They tell me to plan my future, but call my dreams "ridiculous".
 So It's hard to describe who i am at the moment as i am so many things and nobody at all, but i'm going to tell you what i aspire to be.
 I aspire to be a 3D artist, an illustrator, an athlete.

-I love sports, i'm in a track team, i run long disatnces and i do sprints.
+I love sports, i'm on a track team, i run long disatnces and i do sprints.
 I used to do horse riding, and i loved it but had to give it up.

 I love animals, i have a few.
 I have a horse, few cats, two dogs, two bunnies. - love them more than anything.